f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

     for regular users and use cases.
 -   ‘NoSourceSince‘ - Upstream source for this app is no longer available.
 Either the app went commercial, the repo was dropped, or it has moved to a location currently unknown to us.
-This usual means there won't be further updates unless the source reappears.
+This usually means there won't be further updates unless the source reappears.

 This is converted to (`<antifeatures>`) in the XML file (_index.xml_).